 Our Take on ASKA

 Next Future Transportation is pursuing a class of eVTOL suited for personal use, and has been able to incorporate a myriad of features.
-While it is not yet definitive that the door-to-door solution is applicable to the widest market of potential consumers, it is a likely transportation solution for wealthy individuals in need of a personal vehicle.
+While it is not yet definitive that the door-to-door solution is applicable to the widest market of potential consumers, it is a likely transportation solution for the segment of wealthy individuals in need of a personal vehicle.
 Guy and Maki Kaplinsky have extensive experience in serial entrepreneurship and strong market aptitude, which will help get consumers behind the wheel and get ASKA in the skies.
 The upcoming flight testing phase of the ASKA will play an important role in validating the various claimed mission capabilities and features.
 Further, the company's affiliation with NASA’s Advanced Air Mobility Campaign and Silicon Valley location keep its brand amongst good company.
 Notably, the ASKA is one of the few vehicles falling into the category of 'Roadable VTOLs', meaning it can both drive on the road and fly with vertical take-off and landing.